 Henry Armstrong screens a large universe of companies according to a consistent set of growth and quality measures.
 These principles have proved their ability to generate added value over very long periods.

-We invest in very high-quality growth companies.
+We invest in high-quality growth companies.
 Many of them have high exposure to fast-growing overseas markets, but shield us from direct political, currency and foreign accounting risks.

 Henry Armstrong focuses on the long term.
 We do not allow stock market gyrations to divert us from a strategy that has worked well for more than 25 years.
 We therefore resist short-term performance pressure, and ignore fads and Wall Street hysteria, much of which is generated by the short-term perspectives of traders and the rapid communications of the financial media.